charlottevedrines/TumorSegMedSam/README.md

 # TumorSegMedSam
-This repository includes code and a description of a novel tumor segmentation algorithm by fine-tuning Meta's foundational model MedSAM on the publicly available dataset LIDC-IDRI. *The code for this project is available upon request.*
+This README is a description of a tumor segmentation model I developed by fine-tuning Meta's foundational model MedSAM on the publicly available dataset LIDC-IDRI. *The code for this project is available upon request.*

 ## Preprocessing
 In order to make the publicly available LIDC-IDRI dataset compatible with Meta's foundational model MedSAM, preprocessing was required.
 Multiple issues had to be tackled: